 The Traffic Unit is also responsible for the scheduling and deployment of DUI checkpoints and/or roving DUI patrols.
 These deployments often involve several other local agencies in an effort to prevent individuals from driving under the influence or apprehending violators.

 The department’s parking enforcement is part of the Traffic Unit.
-Police Officers, Community Service Officers, Parking Enforcement Officers, Cadets, and SHOP members all enforce city parking codes including street sweeping violations, extended parking and abandoned vehicles.
+Police Officers, Community Service Officers, Parking Enforcement Officers, Cadets, and volunteers all enforce city parking codes including street sweeping violations, extended parking and abandoned vehicles.

 You can contact the Traffic Unit at (626) 939-8555.